 Coca-Cola Offers to Pay $21.1M Over Probe

-Coca-Cola will pay $1,000 to each restaurant that had a Frozen Coke machine installed as of May 2000, part of any repair costs for the machines and any losses that Burger King franchisees had with the equipment through June, Burger King Corp.
-Chief Executive Brad Blum said Tuesday in a letter to restaurant owners.
+Each Burger King Corp. restaurant with a Frozen Coke machine installed as of May 2000 will get $1,000 from Coca-Cola as part of any repair costs for the machines and any losses that franchisees had with the equipment through June, Burger King CEO Brad Blum said Tuesday in a letter to restaurant owners.

-Coca-Cola’s offer also includes a $6.4 million payment to Burger King Corp., which the company plans to use for advertising, said a copy of the letter obtained by The Associated Press.
+At least 80 percent of the franchisees must accept the agreement, which would total $21.1 million, Blum wrote.
+The offer also includes a $6.4 million payment to Burger King Corp., which the company plans to use for advertising, according to the letter obtained by The Associated Press.

 The agreement ``will foster an even stronger partnership with″ Coca-Cola, Blum said.
 Miami-based Burger King is one of Coke’s biggest customers and is the nation’s second biggest hamburger chain behind McDonald’s Corp.